Forging the battlefield: How Fort Leonard Wood’s largest training area yields agile and future-ready military engineers

 |0

-This work, Forging the battlefield: How Fort Leonard Wood’s largest training area yields agile and future-ready military engineers [Image 2 of 2], by CPL Jesse Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Forging the battlefield: How Fort Leonard Wood’s largest training area yields agile and future-ready military engineers [Image 2 of 2], by Maria Cassidy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Forging the battlefield: How Fort Leonard Wood’s largest training area yields agile and future-ready military engineers